 If you select ‘Strong’, inverse ghosting (overshoot) starts to appear which can be more annoying than the initial problem.
-But, this also varies between games, so choose accordingly.
+But, this also varies between games and your personal preference, so choose accordingly.

 Other than that, there are no issues regarding the monitor.
 There’s minimal backlight bleeding, no dead pixels, and the viewing angles of 178° ensure no drastic shifts in contrast and color when the screen is looked at skewed angles.

-The screen is flicker-free and has a low blue light filter.
+The screen is also flicker-free and has a low blue light filter.

-While many games support the 21:9 aspect ratio which offers a more immersive gameplay experience with a wider field of few, unsupported games will leave you with black borders at the sides or with a stretch out picture.
+While many games support the 21:9 aspect ratio which offers a more immersive gaming experience with a wider field of few, unsupported games will leave you with black borders at the sides or with a stretched-out or cropped picture.

-So, check whether your favorite games support the 21:9 format.
+So, make sure to check whether your favorite games support the 21:9 format.

 This technology allows the monitor to change its refresh rate dynamically instead of running at a constant 100Hz/120Hz refresh rate.

-As a result, all screen tearing and stuttering is eliminated with minimal (less than 1ms) input lag penalty.
+As a result, all screen tearing and stuttering is eliminated with minimal (~1ms) input lag penalty.

-In short, this makes gameplay feel smoother and seamless even at lower framerates.
+In short, this makes the gaming performance feel smoother, even at lower framerates.